vVSyluxVv/Database-Analyzer/README.md

 At the end of the lecture course, participants are required to make a presentation on a project they worked on.\
 This project will also be likely used in the participants' portfolios, so everybody will probably be putting a lot of effort into it.\

-For my project, I decided to build a database analyzer.\
+For my project, I decided to build a database analyzer, so that programmers/developers who haven't documented their database could have an easy starting point for it.\
 My original idea was to make it so that;\
 1. a user would upload any type of database(text, excel, DBMS)\
 2. and AI would analyze the meanings of each table, data, and values(format)\